ezeeworld/B4S-iOS-SDK/Sample Projects/README.md

 # Sample code for the BeaconForStore SDK

-This directory contains samples on how to integrate the BeaconForStore SDK within you application
+This directory contains samples on how to integrate the Neerby SDK within you application

 ## Sample app